What can we learn from Peter's declaration that Jesus was the Christ

 -- Howard Culbertson,

 Christians believe that Jesus of Nazareth is the Son of God and the Messiah (the Christ) prophesied in the Old Testament.
 They believe that Jesus was born of a virgin named Mary through the miraculous conception by the Holy Spirit.
-Christians believe that Jesus lived a sinless life, performed miracles, taught about the kingdom of God, and ultimately sacrificed Himself on a cross to atone for humanity's sins.
+Christians believe that Jesus lived a sinless life, performed miracles, taught about the kingdom of God, and ultimately sacrificed Himself on a Roman cross to atone for humanity's sins.

 According to the New Testament documents, Jesus was crucified, died, and was buried.
 Three days later, he rose from the dead in a clear demonstration of His victory over sin and death.
 This event, known as the Resurrection, is central to the Christian faith and is celebrated on Easter Sunday.